 11. Backpack Diaper Bag

 The last thing a parent needs while toting an infant around is a diaper bag that constantly slides off their shoulders.
-A backpack-style diaper bag is a practical, stylish, and often gender-neutral choice that frees up both arms.
-If none of the “official” diaper bag backpacks are quite right, you can find a regular backpack with lots of great compartments that you know will be perfect for the soon-to-be parent in your life.
+A backpack-style diaper bag is a practical, stylish, and often gender-neutral choice that frees up both arms (we love the ones from Itzy Ritzy).
 For some extra surprises inside, include wet bags for storing soiled clothes or cloth diapers while out of the house, a portable sound machine for those naps on the go, and a travel wipes dispenser.
 For more diaper bag essentials, read this blog post.

 12. Baby Wrap/Carrier

 New parents will adore keeping their precious baby close by while they move around.
-A soft, flexible wrap makes that possible and is especially helpful if the baby is too little for a structured carrier.
+A soft, flexible wrap makes that possible and is especially helpful when the baby is little.
+For extra support, consider the Nola at Merci Milo; it’s a super-cozy but more structured carrier.
 Newborns often love nursing and falling asleep while snuggling up!

 13. Travel Chair